Sunday, November 18, 2012

 PHARRELL: GQ & A

-GQ recently had the opportunity to sit down with Pharrell Williams to discuss a bevy of topics.
+recently had the opportunity to sit down with Pharrell Williams to discuss a bevy of topics.
 From his role as music consultant at the Academy Awards alongside personal hero Hans Zimmer to his Billionaire Boys Club spinoff for women, everything reads like an open book.
 The entire conversation with Pharrell Williams can be read at GQ while choice excerpts appear below.

 GQ: You and Hans Zimmer are the music consultants for the Oscars.
 What does that job entail?